 Wellcare provides a local PPO alternative, offering dual eligibility, a $0 premium, and an annual MOOP limit of $3,450.
 The plan includes coverage for care management services, routine vision, dental care, and even help to get to and from appointments.
 The annual medical deductible is $0.

 BCBS of Rhode Island offers a compromise between the other plans with its HMO-based dual-eligibility plan.
-It has no monthly premium and a $3,450 annual MOOP limit and offers many special needs-focused benefits, including prescription medication.
+It has no monthly premium, a $3,450 annual MOOP limit, and many special needs-focused benefits, including prescription medication.
 It even offers coverage for a fitness program.

 |BCBS of Rhode Island||$0||$3,450||HMO||Dual|

-How to Sign Up for Supplemental Medicare in Cranston
+How to sign up for Medicare plans in Cranston, Rhode Island

 Supplemental Medicare can complement your existing Medicare coverage, but finding the right option can be tricky.